indeedeng/Mariner-Issue-Collector/README.md

 Mariner ships with a default GitHub Action that runs every 8 hours to generate a fresh issue list, and commit that issue list back into the GitHub repository.
-Any fork of this repository will automatically include this action, as it is triggered by the existance of the [action YAML file](./.github/workflows/main.yml).
+Any fork of this repository will automatically include this action, as it is triggered by the existence of the [action YAML file](./.github/workflows/main.yml).

 ## Getting Help